 DOWNLANDS ECO SCHOOL

-We celebrate the fact that we are a successful Green Flag school with our certificate renewed in 2017.
-The eco schools assessor commented:
+We celebrate the fact that we are a successful Green Flag school.
+Our certificate was renewed in 2017.
+The eco school assessor commented:

 ‘It is clear that the school has a strong ethos of environmental stewardship and great to see top-level support for the Eco-Schools work.
 The school is doing a remarkable job with numerous projects and initiatives underway and in the pipeline to improve its sustainability.
 The students I met are fantastic young people full of enthusiasm, commitment and fresh ideas for making the school greener’.

 This Year we will once again seek to renew our eco status so it is going to be a busy one!

 We have already carried out our school audit and it has helped us to decide on our priorities for the coming few years.
 These include:

 - Reduction in the sale of single use plastic in the school canteen – Plastic free

 - Promotion of vegetarian options / beef off the menu / vegetarian day

 - Planting of more trees.
 Trees in the new field and investigate funding for trees in central courtyards